-At June 30, 2020, VRE reported a liability of \$457,084 for its proportionate share of the net GLI OPEB liability.
-The net GLI OPEB liability was measured as of June 30, 2019 and the total GLI OPEB liability used to calculate the net GLI OPEB liability was determined by an actuarial valuation as of that date.
-The covered employer's proportion of the net GLI OPEB liability was based on the covered employer's actuarially determined employer contributions to the GLI for the year ended June 30, 2019 relative to the total of the actuarially determined employer's proportion was \$28,634 or 0.04626% as compared to \$28,120 or 0.04670% at June 30, 2018.
+At June 30, 2021, VRE reported a liability of \$436,013 for its proportionate share of the net GLI OPEB liability.
+The net GLI OPEB liability was measured as of June 30, 2020 and the total GLI OPEB liability used to calculate the net GLI OPEB liability was determined by an actuarial valuation performed as of June 30, 2019, and rolled forward to the measurement date of June 30, 2020.
+The covered employer's proportion of the net GLI OPEB liability was based on the covered employer's actuarially determined employer contributions to the GLI for the year ended June 30, 2020 relative to the total of the actuarially determined employer contributions for all participating employers.
+At June 30, 2020, the participating employer's proportion was \$28,634 or 0.04360% as compared to \$28,120 or 0.04626% at June 30, 2019.

-For the year ended June 30, 2020, VRE recognized GLI OPEB expense of \$14,927.
+For the year ended June 30, 2021, VRE recognized GLI OPEB expense of \$13,474.
 Since there was a change in the proportionate share between measurement dates, a portion of the GLI OPEB expense was related to deferred amounts from changes in proportion.

-At June 30, 2020, the employer reported deferred outflows of resources and deferred inflows of resources related to the GLI OPEB from the following sources:
+At June 30, 2021, the employer reported deferred outflows of resources and deferred inflows of resources related to the GLI OPEB from the following sources: